 Breeders' Cup World Championships Betting Guide

-Andy Powell Content Editor
+Andy Powell

-2024 Breeders' Cup World Championships
+2025 Breeders' Cup World Championships

-The 2024 Breeders' Cup World Championships will take place at the Del Mar racetrack in Del Mar, California where there will be a total of fourteen championship races, thirteen of which are Grade 1 races with the recently added Juvenile Turf Sprint the only Grade 2 race on the card.
-It will take place over two days with the Juveniles on show on Friday 1st November and the other races on Saturday 2nd November and we will have all fourteen races covered in individual blogs to give you a helping hand!
+The 2025 Breeders' Cup World Championships will take place at the Del Mar racetrack in Del Mar, California, where there will be a total of fourteen championship races, thirteen of which are Grade 1 races, with the recently added Juvenile Turf Sprint the only Grade 2 race on the card

-Remember to head over to the Breeders Cup Picks page to see which runners the OLBG tipsters are backing over the two days of action, use the breeders' cup trends below and the individual race trends on the links below along with the OLBG tipster's picks to find a bet in each breeders cup race.
+Remember to head over to the Breeders' Cup Picks page to see which runners the OLBG tipsters are backing over the two days of action, use the Breeders' Cup trends below and the individual race trends on the links below, along with the OLBG tipster's picks to find a bet in each Breeders' Cup race.

 OLBG Breeders' Cup Tipster Competition